Strong subgroup recurrence and the Nevo-Stuck-Zimmer theorem: Introduction

 One of our main motivations for studying boomerangs was to provide a new angle of attack on unknown cases of the Nevo--Stuck--Zimmer theorem.
-Prior works \cite{SZ:94,NZ:IFT, NZ:proj_factors,Bader_Shalom,Levit:NZ,CP:stabilizers,Creutz:stabilizers} established this theorem for irreducible actions of some locally compact groups and their irreducible lattices.
-These include higher rank semisimple Lie groups (also over certain local fields) as well as general products of the form $G = G_1 \times G_2$, where each $G_i$ is just-non-compact and not Euclidean.
-A standing assumption in all of these cases is that at least one of the factors admits property $(T)$.
-The sequence of recent works \cite{BH:stationary_characters,BBH:char_higher_rank,BBHP:char_product} brings another far reaching generalization of Neov--Stuck--Zimmer in terms of unitary representations.
-Specifically Theorem B in the last paper treats the group $\Gamma = \SL_2(\Z_S)$, for any nonempty set of primes $S$.
-This is an irreducible lattice inside the (restricted) product $\SL_2(\R) \times \prod^{r}_{p \in S}\SL_2(\Q_p)$, for which none of the factors has property (T).
-But the question is still open for the group $G$ itself and other irreducible lattices there, as well as for products of other rank-1 groups without proprty (T).
+Prior works \cite{SZ:94,NZ:IFT, NZ:proj_factors,Levit:NZ,Creutz:stabilizers} established this theorem for irreducible actions of higher rank semisimple Lie groups (also over some local fields) and their irreducible lattices, under the assumption that at least one of the simple factors has property $(T)$.
+The paper \cite{Bader_Shalom} treats general products $G = G_1 \times G_2$, where each $G_i$ is just-non-compact, not Euclidean with property $(T)$.
+The papers \cite{CP:stabilizers,BBHP:char_product} treat groups of the form $\Gamma = \SL_2(\Z_S)$, where $S$ is any nonempty set of primes.
+Such groups are irreducible lattices inside the (restricted) product $G=\SL_2(\R) \times \prod^{r}_{p \in S}\SL_2(\Q_p)$, for which none of the factors has property $(T)$.
+But the question is still open for the group $G$ itself and other irreducible lattices there, as well as for products of other rank-$1$ groups without property $(T)$.
 Our hope is that the next theorem and the corollaries that follow would be a first step in this direction.